IKEA DIY Built In Hack Using IKEA Cabinets And Shelves

 built ins in family room for toy storagePin

-And I love to play around with the styling on my shelves and switch the art out for a fresh look.
+Plus, I love to play around with the styling on my shelves and switch out the art for a fresh look.

 Family room built ins using Ikea box furniturePin